Stephen13F/Stephen13F.github.io/_drafts/benzene.markdown

 Phyisical data obtained from: [https://www.stenutz.eu/chem/solv6.php?name=chloroform](https://www.stenutz.eu/chem/solv6.php?name=chloroform)\
 pKa from Chiang, Y., Kresge, A., J., Tang, Y., S. and Wirz, J. *Journal of the American Chemical Society*.
 1984, *106*(2), 460-462.
 DOI: 10.1021/ja00314a055\
 NMR data obtained from Gottlieb, H. E., Kotlyar, V., and Nudelman, A. *The Journal of Organic Chemistry*.
 1997, *62*(21), 7512-7515.
 DOI: 10.1021/jo971176v

+...

+If you're still reading this, I'm going to assume you are indeed desperate and so I'll tell you the actual uses of benzene.